danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Articles/Getting-Started.md

 private extension MyApp {

     // I use a service provider to resolve services, but you
-    // can create a service directly or use a way that suits
-    // your app.
-Let's just create one directly in this demo: var storeService: StoreService {
+    // can create a service directly, like this: var storeService: StoreService {
         let productIds = ["com.your-app.productid"]
         let service = StandardStoreService(